stevengharris/SplitView/README.md

 ## Issues

-The only issue I am aware of is what appears to be a harmless log message when dragging the Splitter to cause a view size to go to zero.
+The only issue I am aware of is what appears to be a harmless log message when dragging the Splitter to cause a view size to go to zero on Mac Catalyst only.
 The message shows up in the Xcode console as:

 ```
 [API] cannot add handler to 3 from 3 - dropping